 The story of Hellenism in Alexandria, Egypt’s second largest city, goes back more than two millennia and is marked by Alexander the Great’s placement of the first stone as part of the city’s first street in 331 BC.

-Born in Pella, in modern-day Central Macedonia, northern Greece, in 356 B.C., he was the son of Philip II, the King of Macedon and his wife, Olympias.
-But Alexander was no royal place-holder.
-He became renowned at a very early age for both for his military and political capabilities.
+Born in Pella in modern-day Central Macedonia in northern Greece in 356 B.C., he was the son of Philip II, the King of Macedon and his wife, Olympias, but Alexander was no royal place-holder.
+He became renowned at a very early age both for his military and political capabilities.

 Hellenistic Alexandria was best known for the Lighthouse of Alexandria (the Pharos), one of the Seven Wonders of the Ancient World; its Great Library (the largest in the ancient world); and its Necropolis, which was one of the Seven Wonders of the Middle Ages.

-Alexandria was at one time the second-most powerful city of the ancient Mediterranean region, after Rome.
+Alexandria was, at one point, the second-most powerful city of the ancient Mediterranean region after Rome.